 One of the first questions most clients ask before embarking on one of our programs is if they can continue to drink alcohol.
-For the first 10 days the answer is always NO. After that, it is allowed in moderation (no more than 2 drinks per week for at least 4 weeks) but the truth is - alcohol does play a large role in weight loss and management and for anyone looking to achieve their goal as quickly and sustainably as possible, it’s best to just abstain.
+For the first ten days the answer is always NO. After that, it is allowed in moderation (no more than two drinks per week for at least four weeks) because the truth is - alcohol does play a large role in weight loss and management.
+For anyone looking to achieve their goal as quickly and sustainably as possible, it’s best to just abstain.
 We aren’t saying that means never enjoying an adult beverage again, but after reading below, you may think twice before reaching for that nightly glass of wine.

 - Alcohol is the second most caloric macro-nutrient.
-One gram of alcohol contains 7 calories, just after fat which contains 9 calories per gram. " Alcohol is also considered “empty” calories which means it contains calories that have zero nutritional value.
-To give context, there are about 125 calories in a serving (5oz) of wine, and 155 calories in a serving (12oz) of beer – imagine what this looks like after a night out with a few drinks!
-These calories eventually end up stored as fat in the body, and unfortunately that fat tends to accumulate in the abdomen (i.e. beer belly
+One gram of alcohol contains 7 calories, just after fat which contains 9 calories per gram.
+Alcohol is also considered “empty” calories which means it contains calories that have zero nutritional value.
+To give context, there are about 125 calories in a serving (5oz) of wine, and 155 calories in a serving (12oz) of beer – imagine how this adds up after a night out with a few drinks!
+These calories often end up stored as fat in the body, and unfortunately that fat tends to accumulate in the abdomen giving the dreaded "beer belly".

 - Alcohol is a diuretic.
 Not only is it a diuretic, but when you are drinking alcohol you’re much less likely to be drinking water – setting the perfect stage for dehydration.
 Dehydration causes fatigue, which often leads to increased consumption of sugary or high-fat foods in an effort to increase energy levels.
 Additionally, people often mistake dehydration with hunger –hence reaching for slice of pizza rather than a glass of water.

-- Contrary to popular belief, alcohol is actually a It can negatively impact your mood and mindset not only in the moment, but up to 48 hours post consumption!
-Feeling sad, anxious or alone often causes people to turn to “comfort food” as a means to feeling better.
-As we know, not only does this not actually work, but in fact often leaves us feeling even worse (not to mention further derailing weight loss goals).
+- Alcohol not only can negatively impact your mood and mindset not only in the moment, but up to 48 hours post consumption!
+Feeling depressed, anxious or lonely often causes people to turn to “comfort food” as a way to feel better.
+As we know, not only does this not actually work, but in fact often leaves us feeling even worse, not to mention further derailing weight loss goals.